 How do children navigate the boundary between pretense and reality?

-Do children ever confuse pretense and reality?
-Do they bring real-world rules into their pretending?
-One study we are doing explores whether children think it's okay to break a moral rule when pretending.
+Do adults ever confuse pretense and reality?
+Do they bring real-world rules into forms of pretending?
+We previously investigated these questions with children, and are now curious about this particular difference in the minds of children and adults.
+One study we are doing explores whether adults think it is okay to break a moral rule in a pretend situation..

 This study is being done in collaboration with alumna Anne Fast, currently at the University of Washington.